How to build and improve your employer brand in the digital services sector?

 Develop an attractive employer value proposition

-attractive employer value
+Attractive employer value

 Identification of corporate values and culture